-It should be understood that only those students having complete health records on file with the university which certify proper proof of measles, mumps, rubella, and meningitis or meningitis waiver immunizations will be permitted to register for courses.
+Only those students having complete health records on file with the university which certify proper proof of measles, mumps, rubella, and meningitis or meningitis waiver immunizations will be permitted to register for courses.
 For details of New York state guidelines mandating immunization as a condition of class attendance, consult the health services information in the student life section of this catalog.